commitconfirmed/commitconfirmed.github.io/site/content/posts/hugo-github-pages-starter/index.md

 blog text
 ```

-Once saved, Hugo will again automatically rebuild the site for you and you should see your blog posts, and assosiated tags/categories/series on the front page.
+Once saved, Hugo will again automatically rebuild the site for you and you should see your blog posts, and associated tags/categories/series on the front page.

 ```bash
 hugo-1  | Change detected, rebuilding site (#2).